Our Campus » Classical Education

 Classical schools take an approach to education characterized by a traditional liberal arts and sciences curriculum and pedagogy, and an orientation towards truth, beauty, and goodness that aims to cultivate wise and virtuous citizens.
 We seek to provide an excellent and distinctive classical education that pursues knowledge, promotes virtue, and prepares students for prosperous lives in a free society.

 Classical education offers over 2,000 years of academic success.
 An education based on the teachings of the giants of philosophy—Aristotle, Plato, Socrates—provides the skills necessary to communicate and function in a global society.
 Using the Socratic method of learning, students will become lifelong learners and productive leaders.
 In order to develop a mastery of the English language, students learn Greek and Latin root words and eventually study formal Latin and other languages.
-Historical, literary, and artistic focus are on “the classics,” math and sciences are taught in a holistic manner, and the program of study engages students in “minds-on” learning and character building.
+Historical, literary, and artistic focus is on “the classics,” math and sciences are taught in a holistic manner, and the program of study engages students in “minds-on” learning and character building.

 Mastery is necessary before advancement.
 Rigorous academic standards in all areas of instruction will be maintained.
-Students will demonstrate mastery in the core subjects before moving on to new levels.
+Students will demonstrate mastery of the core subjects before moving on to new levels.
 After mastery, students will be allowed to move forward in order to reach their fullest potential.

 A knowledge-rich curriculum is necessary for future success.
 Elementary, middle, and high school students experience a knowledge-rich and integrated curriculum following a threefold path to learning that includes grammar, logic, and rhetoric.
 A strong foundation in the core subjects of English, History, Science, and Mathematics will prepare students for any and every college opportunity while also creating lifelong learners.
 Our motto: Respice, adspice, prospice.
 By studying the past and analyzing the present, students will be ready to contribute to the future.